-- The Commission recently launched a new website, newwestparish.com, that details the new treatment plant construction and provides regular project updates.
+- The Commission's website, newwestparish.com details the new treatment plant construction and provides regular project updates.
 The public can also sign up on the website for the Commission's construction newsletter. - To learn more about how water is currently treated at West Parish Filters, why the new treatment plant is needed, and how it will resolve DBPs the public can view the Commission's video "Modernizing Our Water System for the 21st Century" on YouTube (@SpfldWaterSewer): www.youtube.com/watch?v=m3ZihwGkQ51